rexzai1992/photobooth-bolt-2/README.md

 # Install dependencies
 npm install

+# Set up environment variables
+cp .env.example .env
+# Edit .env with your Supabase credentials

 # Start the development server
 npm start
 ```

+### **Admin Setup**
+1. **Database Setup:** The database schema will be automatically created when you connect to Supabase
+2. **Create Admin User:** Use the admin setup utility to create your first admin user
+3. **Access Admin Panel:** Navigate to `/admin` to access the photo management interface

 ## 📸 Usage
 1. **Run the app** (`npm start`) and open `http://localhost:3000`